Difference Between Dividend and Growth

 Dividends vs Growth Infographics

-- Dividends stock are more popular in the market as the cash investment is repaid in the form of dividends by the stock or the mutual fund houses.
+- Dividends stock is more prevalent in the market as the cash investmentCash InvestmentCash investment is the investment in short-term instruments or saving account generally for 90 days or less that usually carries a low rate of interest or the return with a comparatively low rate of risk compared to other forms of investment. is repaid in dividends by the stock or the mutual fund houses.
 Growth stocks, on the other hand, is where the money stays invested and is not withdrawn after periodic intervals

-- Profits in growth investment can only be materialized when they are sold or redeemed, whereas in dividend stocks the excess profits can be withdrawn in the form of dividends
+- Profits in growth investmentGrowth InvestmentGrowth Investing refers to capital allocation in potentially high earning companies such as small caps and startups, which grow much faster than the overall industry or mature companies.
+Because the returns on such investments are high, the risk that such investors face is also higher. can only be materialized when they are sold or redeemed, whereas, in dividend stocks, the excess profits can be withdrawn in the form of dividends

-- Dividends stock are more closely related to companies with steady cash flows and there is no major capital expenditure in the near future.
-Growth stocks whereas have a possibility of growth as the future projections and significant capital expenditure of the companies will give them return over a longer period of time
+- Dividends stock is more closely related to companies with steady cash flows, and there is no major capital expenditureMajor Capital ExpenditureCapex or Capital Expenditure is the expense of the company's total purchases of assets during a given period determined by adding the net increase in factory, property, equipment, and depreciation expense during a fiscal year. shortly.
+Growth stocks whereas have a possibility of growth as the future projections and significant capital expenditure of the companies will give them return over a longer period

-|Shorter time horizon as cash inflow is regular||Longer time horizon as cash flow is only at the end of a period|
+|Shorter time horizon as cash inflow is regular.||Longer time horizon as cash flow is only at the end of a period.|

-|Cash inflow from the stock at periodic intervals||Cash inflow at redemption or sale only|
+|Cash inflow from the stock at periodic intervals||Cash inflow at redemption or sale only.|

 |A release of excess return||Re-investment of excess return|

-|The money received are tax-free at the hands of a unitholder||The money is only tax-free in some schemes of mutual funds if you can stay invested for 15 years or more|
+|The money received is tax-free at the hands of a unitholder.||The money is only tax-free in some schemes of mutual funds if you can stay invested for 15 years or more.|

-|Dividend stocks offer consistent cash flow which is potentially less risky than growth stock because the investor is getting money at regular intervals||Growth stocks have the potential of higher returns for investors.
-Growth stocks are compatible for those investors who are not looking for instant cash flow and are looking to stay invested for a longer time|
+|Dividend stocks offer consistent cash flow, which is potentially less risky than growth stock because the investor is getting money at regular intervals.||Growth stocks have the potential for higher returns for investors.
+Growth stocks are compatible with those investors who are not looking for instant cash flow and are looking to stay invested for a longer time.|

-|Dividend stock generally outperform growth stocks||Growth stock generally underperform than dividend stocks|
+|They generally outperform growth stocks.||They generally underperform than dividend stocks.|

-|Under dividend stock, the investor losses on the compounding of the excess return of the stock as the money are withdrawn in the form of dividends by the investor.||The excess profits get compounded and stay re-invested which in return increases the value of the investment and is compounded every period|
+|The investor losses on the compounding of the excess return of the stock as the money are withdrawn in the form of dividends by the investor.||The excess profits get compounded and stay re-invested, which in return increases the value of the investment and is compounded every period.|

-What Option to Choose – Dividend or Growth?
+What Option to Choose?

-But as we all know that the return is fluctuating and depends on the market sentiments, company’s investor relation, a company’s fundamental and other external factors.
-As per the data of S&P’s 500 index performance dividend stocks tend to outperform the broader stock market and the growth stocks.
+But as we all know that the return is fluctuating and depends on the market sentiments, the company’s investor relation, a company’s fundamental and other external factors.
+As per the data of S&P’s 500 index performance, dividend stocks tend to outperform the broader stock market and the growth stocks.
 Dividend stocks have the power to generate superior returns over growth stocks.

-If an investor is planning for investing in short-term and less risk he should invest in debt mutual funds.
-If an investor is looking for superior returns ins short-terms and high-risk equity mutual investment are what he should opt for.
-Mutual funds should be selected according to the goals and needs of the investor.
+If an investor is planning for investing in short-term and less risk, he should invest in debt mutual funds.
+If an investor is looking for superior returns, short-terms and high-risk equity mutual investment are what he should opt for.
+Mutual fundsMutual FundsA mutual fund is an investment fund that investors professionally manage by pooling money from multiple investors to initiate investment in securities individually held to provide greater diversification, long term gains and lower level of risks. should be selected according to the goals and needs of the investor.